Responding to COVID-19: insight, support and guidance

 CIPFA/LASAAC has issued an update to the 2018/19 Code of Practice to provide transitional provisions for changes in accounting practices or treatment for modifications of exchanges of financial liabilities that do not result in derecognition which arise as a result of clarifications in IFRS 9 Financial Instruments: Prepayment Features with Negative Compensation (IASB October 2017) and minor augmentations to the provisions relating to exchanges between an existing borrower and lender.

-CIPFA/LASAAC has issued the following statement following decisions taken at the meeting of the government's Financial Reporting Advisory Board (FRAB) on 22 November 2018: Statement from the CIPFA/LASAAC Local Authority Accounting Code Board: Implementation of IFRS 16 Leases (PDF, 225KB)
+CIPFA/LASAAC has issued a statement (PDF, 225KB) following decisions taken at the meeting of the government's Financial Reporting Advisory Board (FRAB) on 22 November 2018.

 See also the code development feedback statement which indicates key IFRS 16 Leases implementation decisions by CIPFA/LASAAC arising from consultation responses and stakeholder feedback.

-An informal commentary and clarification on the relationship between schools as entities and the recognition of non-current assets used by schools is provided.
+An informal commentary and clarification on the relationship between schools as entities and the recognition of non-current assets used by schools.
 It indicates the basis for the existing code treatment for local authority maintained schools in the code, including a note on the work of the public sector accounting for schools working group.